zaidi280/Gestion-Mission/README.md

 ## Use case diagram
 The functionality of the system is represented in the form of actions and reactions in a use case diagram, which describes the various features of the system from the perspective of the involved actors. this image shows this set of actions and reactions.
 ![Cas d'utilisation](https://github.com/zaidi280/Gestion-Mission/assets/81488144/594d0df8-e2be-40ab-a4e5-4f489f7c6856)
+## Conclusion
+As part of this project, we have designed and developed a web application aimed at automating tasks for members of the University of Sfax.
+This application allows for the consultation, assignment, and validation of mission orders, as well as the management of mission requests.

+Regarding the design, we have taken into account the main functionalities, starting with business modeling.
+We then presented sequence and class diagrams using the UML modeling language.

+This work has allowed us to put into practice the theoretical knowledge we acquired throughout our education, as well as to discover new innovative technologies.
+We also had the opportunity to apply the complete software development cycle and become familiar with the UML modeling language and the Symfony framework.

+Our daily internship at the University of Sfax has also been an opportunity to enhance our non-technical skills and improve our communication in a professional environment.

+We have also considered our perspective for the future.
+We plan to implement additional features to enhance the user experience and meet the evolving needs of the University of Sfax.
+We aim to optimize the application's performance, add reporting modules, prepare an Arabic version for the application, and explore possibilities for integration with other existing systems.

+In conclusion, we hope that our efforts will bring this project to life and that we have succeeded in meeting your expectations. u can see more details in this pdf [Rapport-Fin-SaifeddineZAIDI.pdf](https://github.com/zaidi280/Gestion-Mission/files/12263012/Rapport-Fin-SaifeddineZAIDI.pdf)
 </p>